Nutritionist, Diet Counseling, Weight Loss, Food Sensitivity

 Proper nutrition is an essential element in leading a healthy lifestyle.
 The food we eat provides us with the essential minerals, vitamins, protein, and energy necessary for vitality and the healthy maintenance of our bodies.
 While improving your diet can be challenging, particularly during the initial stages, it is important to remember that even the smallest change can boost your health.
 The key is to approach your new routine and practices with moderation and to switch your focus to healthy choices.
 Monitor your food intake and write down a weekly meal plan, taking care to include sufficient amounts of fruits, vegetables, high-fiber foods and whole grains in your meals.

 Lastly, eating healthily does not mean that you’ll no longer get to enjoy the foods that you love.
-Ask your nutritionist or dietician at Pacific Wellness Institute, Toronto to advise you on how to incorporate your favorite foods into your plan.
+Ask your nutritionist or dietician at Pacific Wellness Institute to advise you on how to incorporate your favorite foods into your plan.

 Managing Diabetes Through Exercise and Diet